usnistgov/youbot/VFNetGit.md

 cd <path/to/your/polaris/repos>
 git clone eisner:<path/to/your/eisner/repos>/youbot.git
 ```
 This is a normal clone, without the `--bare` option.
+Now you are set up to do development using Git, with a bare repository on an intermediate host (`eisner`) serving as a stepping stone to the Internet.

+### Making changes locally, pushing them up to GitHub

+First we will make some changes to the code base locally, within the VFNet, and push them up to GitHub.

-3. Still on `polaris`, check out the branch you will be using, or create a new one.
+1. Still on `polaris`, check out the branch you will be using, or create a new one.
 To see the branches that are available (on the GitHub remote), do:

 `git branch -a`